nielskee/draft-articles/TechnicalHiringPart2.md

 - Treat personal projects and community involvement as "more information about candidate <x>", and not "this makes candidate <x>
   a better prospect than candidate <y>".

-* Phone screens
+## Phone screens

 Phone screens used to be quite the big thing: Technical Interview Lite, effectively.
 Typically these would be short calls, and you'd be armed with a set of technical questions.
-These questions were supposed to be TODO
+These questions were supposed to be sure-fire ways of choosing the best candidates to go forward to the next stage.

 I've used them that way in the past, in Q&A mode, but always found them stilted, awkward and ineffective, and I think candidates did